Tests of Acoustic Scale Shifts in Halo-based Mock Galaxy Catalogues

 The power spectrum in Eqn. \ref{eqn:power_template} is decomposed into power multipoles and then Fourier transformed to correlation multipoles in the usual manner

-where $L_\ell (\mu)$ is the Legendre polynomial, $j_\ell (kr)$ is the spherical Bessel function of the first kind, $k_\text{min}$ and $k_\text{max}$ are the limits in the input linear power, and $a = 0.35 \,\hmpc$ controls the exponential damping term which suppresses high-$k$ oscillations and is necessarily needed to produce the correct shape of correlations multipoles.
-The rest of the fitting procedure is the same as in \citep{boss_dr12_bao}.
-The fiducial fitting model assumes fitting range $r \in (50 \,\hmpc, 150 \,\hmpc)$, bin size $5 \,\hmpc$, and the \textit{poly}3 nuisance form (third-order inverse polynomial in power $k$), $A_\ell(r) = A_{2}/r^2 + A_{1}/r + A_{0}$.
+where $L_\ell (\mu)$ is the Legendre polynomial, $j_\ell (kr)$ is the spherical Bessel function of the first kind, $k_\text{min}$ and $k_\text{max}$ are the limits in the input linear power, and $a = 0.35\hmpc$ controls the Gaussian damping term which suppresses high-$k$ oscillations of the Bessel kernel and we found necessary in order to produce the correct shape of correlations multipoles.

 As a validation of the fitter, we fit to a $0.2\%$ uniform subsample of the matter field ($6\times10^6$ of $1440^3$ DM particles in a box) without RSD applied in addition to mock galaxy samples.
-We find the fitted matter field acoustic scale in excellent agreement with the theoretical template at the $0.3\%$ level up to nonlinear corrections after standard reconstruction.
-We expect this level of shift due to nonlinear evolutions when fitting with a linear power spectrum as input \citep{seo08}, and that is observed in the first two panels of Fig. \ref{fig:sample_variance_cancel}.
-The uniform matter field and baseline galaxy results have a mean BAO shift of $0.3\%$ to $0.4\%$.
+We find the fitted matter field acoustic scale in excellent agreement with the theoretical template at the $0.3\%$ level up to nonlinear corrections after standard reconstruction (middle panel of Fig. \ref{fig:sample_variance_cancel}).
+This level of shift is expected due to nonlinear evolutions when fitting with a linear power spectrum as input \citep{seo08}, and is observed in the first two panels of Fig. \ref{fig:sample_variance_cancel}: the baseline galaxy and uniform matter field fits have mean BAO shifts of $0.3\%$ to $0.4\%$.